ICAG Results: How to Check, Understand, and Act on Your Exam Results

 - The document confirming you are registered to sit specific papers in a diet.
 It carries the Index Number you use to check results.

-- The minimum score required to pass an ICAG paper, fixed at 50%.
-There is no scaling, curve, or partial pass.
+- The minimum score required to pass an ICAG paper, fixed at 50%, with no scaling, curve, or partial pass.

 - A paid process to view your marked script, available for one month after results release at GHS 1,100 per script.
 It is not an automatic remark.